The man considered "The Father of Rock and Roll" now has a permanent tribute to him in University City.

 I" think it's a great tribute to him and it's good for University City as a whole."

 The statue wasn't without some obstacles.
 Winter weather delayed its installation for months.
-And more recently, a petition drive opposing the statue garnered 100 signatures.
+And more recently, opposing the statue garnered 100 signatures.

 Longtime resident and former University City Councilmember Elsie Glickert argued that the statue should not be placed on city owned property.
 Also, she said Berry's criminal record made him an inappropriate person to honor.

 In Berry's defense, Edward noted that in 2000, Berry received a Kennedy Center Honor, considered by most to be the highest honor an artist can receive in America.